Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 Make time to strictly “do you”

-Having dedicated time to switch off from your job is imperative to reducing stress and recharging your energy.
+Having dedicated time to switch off isn’t a sign of weakness, it’s essential to reducing stress and recharging your energy.
 Without this time, you’ll always feel like you're working with only half a tank of motivation.

-Depending on whether you’re a morning or evening person, try and do one small thing each day that allows you to invest your attention into something completely unrelated to your job.
+Depending on whether you’re a morning or evening person, try and do one small thing each day that allows you to invest your attention into something completely unrelated to your job or parenting.
 From cooking your favourite meal to going for a walk with your friend, nothing is “too” insignificant to make a difference.

 Sometimes, to improve focus all we need is the discipline to turn the phone over.
 However, occasionally, it’s something more.
 In these cases, it’s important to lean on your support network or explore mental health services to help identify and work through the issue, before it becomes a bigger beast.